The Mexican Christmas Recipes Your Holiday Is Missing

 Just be aware that getting bacalao Navideño right takes a little time — Pati Jinich's recipe suggests you begin preparing your salt cod 48 hours before you wish to make the dish.

 Roasted pork leg in adobo sauce (pierna de puerco adobada)

 Roasted pork in adobo sauce truly melts in your mouth.
 The tastes of roasted garlic, bay leaves, oregano, black pepper, cumin and orange blend perfectly with the juicy pork — and the combination of Mexico in My Kitchen's recipe with tamales is out of this world.

 No Christmas feast is complete without dessert, and buñuelos hit the spot.

 Buñuelos are crispy, flaky, golden fried tortillas covered with cinnamon and sugar.
-They're traditionally a bit tricky to make, but La Cocina De Leslie's recipe is pretty easy to whip up, and it goes perfectly with her Cafe con Leche.
+They're traditionally a bit tricky to make, but La Cocina De Leslie's recipe is pretty easy to whip up, and it goes perfectly with her café con leche.

 Originally published December 2011.
-Updated December 2016.
+Updated November 2017.